Introduction to hand sewn Shibori! with Grey Lux

 Items to bring

-Helpful sewing tools, but not necessary: Scissors, fabric table, small ruler, rubber gloves for dyeing
+Helpful sewing tools, but not necessary: Scissors, small ruler, rubber gloves for dyeing.

 Introduction to hand sewn Shibori! with Grey Lux